sat28-code/sat28-code.github.io/README.md

 <h2>Setup</h2>
-   <p>Find an area that has obstacles and plenty space and the your hoop from a tree or another object so that you can throw a plane through it. </p>
+   <p>Find an area that has obstacles and plenty space and the your hoop from a tree or another object so that you can throw a plane through it.
+You can also choose a target to hit with your plane.</p>

 <img src="ThrowingAPllane.jpg" alt="Throwing a Plane" height=435px width=288px style="float:right">